AleksandarFaraj/blocksite/REGEX_intro.md

 As you can see, brackets are used for grouping letters and vertical line is used for alternation.
 If you write pornhu**b**|**x**videos then alternation will work only for 2 letters(b and x), not for whole words.

-Brackets captures value inside it.
+Bracket captures value inside it.
 It's ok, everything will work, you can use it.
 But capturing is not necessary in this extention.
 If you want to create group without capturing, you can use this construction __(?:pornhub)|(?:xvideos)__.

 ### Special characters . ? + * | ( ) [ ] { } ^ $ / \
 As you saw before, there are characters that do have special meaning. () and | are the examples.